Indirect Spend data deep dive…

 Measuring, reporting and making decisions on a category in context of the outcome you are expecting will help identify pockets of opportunities.

-Unlike strategic spend, the Indirect Tail Spend category requires a real time approach, since many purchases are not repeated over time and need to be captured at the point of process.
-Being able to access real time date for indirect spend is essential for business decisions to both the Category Manager and the business in general.
+Unlike strategic spend, the Indirect Spend data category requires a real time approach, since many purchases are not repeated over time and need to be captured at the point of process.
+Being able to access real time Indirect Spend data is essential for business decisions to both the Category Manager and the business in general.

 For example: our expected outcome is to source 80% of our marketing materials from suppliers within our local region.
 We have three preferred suppliers in this region.
 A department raises a purchase order within this category against a supplier outside of this region.
 If the data is not real time this event would be missed and no control could be applied over this purchase criteria of specific local suppliers, which may in this example be an individual responding to a sales call from a supplier outside of region, or may be a legitimate purchase from a new supplier.